> Table 30b: Breast cancer screening with mammography for women 50–69

 This summary table contains detailed information about research studies.
-Summary tables offer an informative look at the science behind many breast cancer guidelines and recommendations.
-However, they should be viewed with some caution.
-In order to read and interpret research tables successfully, it is important to understand some key concepts.
+Summary tables are a useful way to look at the science behind many breast cancer guidelines and recommendations.
+However, to get the most out of the tables, it’s important to understand some key concepts.
 Learn how to read a research table.

-Learn about the debate over mammography.
+Learn about weighing the benefits and risks of screening mammography.

 Study selection criteria: Large randomized controlled trials and meta-analyses.